containerbuildsystem/atomic-reactor/docs/koji.md

 - `module` (str): module name for the top-level Go language package to be built, as in `example.com/go/packagename`
 - `archive` (str): possibly-compressed archive containing full source code including dependencies
 - `path` (str): path to directory containing source code (or its parent), possibly within archive

+For operator builds, the operator manifests metadata is placed in `build.extra.typeinfo.operator-manifests`.
+If this is present, the data in `build.extra.image` will also be appended into `build.extra.typeinfo.image` by koji.

+Data which is placed here includes:

+- `build.extra.typeinfo.operator-manifests.archive` (string): name of the archive containing operator manifest files

 # Type-specific buildroot metadata: